AFLplusplus/unicornafl/Readme.md

 ### C/C++

-After building this repo, you could link the generated shared library with included C/C++ header file in [include/unicornafl.h](./include/unicornafl.h).
+After building this repo, you could link the generated static archive or shared library with included C/C++ header file in [include/unicornafl.h](./include/unicornafl.h).

 ## Build